VOL. IV - APPENDIX F

 Elizabeth Foster died in 1813 and was buried on 4 August 1813 at Hailsham.

-Thomas may have remarried Mary Hall, widow on 27 June 1815 at Hailsham Parish Church or this could possibly have been the second marriage of son Thomas (see below).
+Thomas may have remarried Mary Hall, widow on 27 June 1815 at Hailsham Parish Church.
 The witnesses were John Smith and Susanna Terry.

 Our line continues through Hannah Foster and her life is detailed below.

-A little is known about their remaining children.
+A little is known about their other remaining children.

 - Thomas Foster and Mary King